 Threatened species are a priority for rehabilitation and therefore are exempt from some of the euthanasia requirements, as listed above.
-However, threatened species experiencing unreasonable and/or incurable pain, distress, trauma, sickness or injury must be promptly euthanised in accordance with conditions 10 & 11.
+However, threatened species experiencing unreasonable and/or incurable pain, distress, trauma, sickness or injury must be promptly euthanised in accordance with Condition 10 and Condition 11.